-- 2.3.1 Governing bodies must prepare and formally adopt a budget plan in accordance with the SFVS, which reconciles with their total budget allocation and is realistically achievable given known facts and likely future events.
-Schools must take full account of estimated deficits / surpluses at the previous March 31 in their budget plan. - 2.3.2 The Approved budget plans should be notified to the authority in a standard format determined by the authority together with a copy of the relevant minutes of the governing body approving the plan by May 31 of the financial year to which the budget relates.
-The budget plan will include a statement of the School Development Plan financial implications underpinning the budget, planned use of historic balances and of the projected end of year balance.
-The authority may also require the governing body to submit revised budget plans once every three months, from the anniversary of 31 May - 2.3.3 The governing body must also prepare and submit, if requested by the authority, any supporting financial schedules verifying the budget plan.
-This may include, for example, an analysis of salary expenditure. - 2.3.4 The authority will supply schools with any income and expenditure data which it holds which is necessary for efficient budget planning by schools.
-The authority shall provide an annual statement of when this information shall be made available through the year. - 2.3.5 Schools must accept responsibility for the proper allocation and coding of their income and expenditure to ensure the CFR standards are met.
+Governing bodies must prepare and formally adopt a budget plan, which reconciles with their total budget allocation and is realistically achievable given known facts and likely future events.
+Schools must take full account of estimated deficits / surpluses at the previous March

+31 in their budget plan.

+The Approved budget plans should be notified to the authority in a standard format determined by the authority together with a copy of the relevant minutes of the governing body approving the plan by May 31 of the financial year to which the budget relates.
+The budget plan will include a statement of the School Development Plan financial implications underpinning the budget; planned use of historic balances and of the projected end of year balance.
+The authority may also require the governing body to submit revised budget plans once every three months, from the anniversary of 31 May.

+The governing body must also prepare and submit, if requested by the authority, any supporting financial schedules verifying the budget plan.
+This may include an analysis of salary expenditure.

+The authority will supply schools with any income and expenditure data which it holds which is necessary for efficient budget planning by schools.
+The authority shall provide an annual statement of when this information shall be made available through the year.

-2.3.6 Submission of Financial Forecasts
+2.3.1 Submission of Financial Forecasts